 State news agency Xinhua revealed that as well as the sale of aircraft, which includes orders for the A320neo – a souped-up, ultra-efficient narrowbody – China also made agreements about Airbus plane assembling in China.

-The deal however, fell short of European expectations for a 100-plane order, says reuters.com.
-Airbus has previously estimated that China will need more than 4,000 new passenger and cargo aircraft over the next 20 years as a result of the country’s rapid growth.
+The deal, however, fell short of European expectations for a 100-plane order, says reuters.com.
+Airbus has previously estimated that China will need more than 4,000 new passengers and cargo aircraft over the next 20 years as a result of the country’s rapid growth.